influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/configuration.md

 This matches a similar behavior that the open source and data node versions of InfluxDB already follow.
 {{% /warn %}}

-InfluxDB is configured using the configuration file (`influxdb.conf`) and environment variables.
+Configure InfluxDB using the configuration file (`influxdb.conf`) and environment variables.
-If you do not uncomment a configuration option, the system uses its default setting.
 The default value for each configuration setting is shown in the documentation.
+Commented configuration options use the default value.

-Configuration settings that specify a duration support the following duration units:
+Configuration settings with a duration value support the following duration units:

 - `ns` _(nanoseconds)_
 - `us` or `µs` _(microseconds)_